-The Group partially finances its real estate projects and other business undertakings through discounting of its trade receivables on a with recourse basis with certain local banks.
-The discounted trade receivables amounted to P1.3 billion and P1.6 billion as of December 31, 2009 and 2008, respectively, and the related liability is presented as part of Interest-bearing Loans and Borrowings (see Note 11.1).
+The Group partially finances its real estate projects and other business undertakings through discounting of its trade receivables on a with-recourse basis with certain local banks.
+The discounted trade receivables amounted to P1.3 billion both for December 31, 2010 and 2009, and the related liability is presented as part of Interest-bearing Loans and Borrowings (see Note 11.1).